Early Life:

 In 1945, she had also been nominated to the Cochin Legislative Council.

-Contribution to Constitution Making:
+Contribution to Constitution Making

 Velayudhan was elected to the Constituent Assembly from the Madras constituency.
 At the age of 34, she was one of the youngest and the only Dalit woman member of the Constituent Assembly.

 In the Assembly, Velayudhan emerged as a strong, independent voice, unafraid to go against popular opinion.
-Velayudhan made her inaugural intervention during the Assembly's response to Nehru's Objective Resolution.
-Asserting that although there were several models to follow when framing a constitution, she emphasised that the Indian Constitution had a more substantial task than simply mediating the relationship between state and society; it had to overhaul society itself.
+Velayudhan made her inaugural intervention during the Assembly’s response to Nehru’s Objective Resolution.
+Asserting that although there were several models to follow when framing a constitution, she emphasized that the Indian Constitution had a more substantial task than simply mediating the relationship between state and society; it had to overhaul society itself.

 Velayudhan also took on B.R Ambedkar and M Nagappa on an amendment that would have required a reserved seat candidate to secure a minimum proportion of votes from Scheduled Caste voters, arguing that this was akin to separate electorates.

-Later contributions:
+Later contributions

 Velayudhan was a part of the Provincial Parliament together with her husband, arguably making them the first Dalit couple in the Parliament.